dyno-might/dyno-might.github.io/_posts/2020-09-29-doing-discourse-better-stuff-i-wish-i-knew.md

 Eventually, she has a strange idea.
 Maybe she should fight fire with fire, cognitive-bias wise.
 She decides that in each discussion they should both *intentionally* subject themselves to as much dark-pattern manipulation as possible.
 Her theory is that there is an "energy barrier" that prevents them from getting into a mind-space where it's even possible to appreciate the other position fairly.

-By temporarily brainwashing themselves a little bit, can they can actually give the other position a fair chance?
+By temporarily brainwashing themselves a little bit, can they actually give the other position a fair chance?

 ## Skepticism